HtmlUnit/NHtmlUnit/README.md

 For now there is no manual or API reference written for NHtmlUnit.

-You can however use the HtmlUnit reference, as this wrapper almost completely reflects the original API.
+You can however use the [HtmlUnit reference](http://htmlunit.sourceforge.net/gettingStarted.html), as this wrapper almost completely reflects the original API.

-The difference is that java iterators, lists and collections are exposed as their .NET-friendly counterparts (IEnumerable, IList and ICollection).
+The difference is that Java iterators, lists and collections are exposed as their .NET-friendly counterparts (`IEnumerable`, `IList` and `ICollection`).

-In addition properties are now "real" .NET properties. obj.getSomething() and obj.setSomething() is wrapped as obj.Something;
+In addition, properties are now "real" .NET properties. `obj.getSomething()` and `obj.setSomething()` is exposed as `obj.Something`;

 NHtmlUnitGenerator
 ------------------

-Note that this only needs to be run when HtmlUnit jar file has changed!
+This executable only needs to be run when the HtmlUnit jar file has changed!

 When NHtmlUnitGenerator is run it will overwrite all files in app\NHtmlUnit\Generated.